AI-Driven Predictive Maintenance with Environmental Context Integration for Connected Vehicles: Simulation, Benchmarking, and Field Validation: Limitations and Future Work

-Third, the edge latency measurements are modelled from LTE round-trip time estimates and local inference benchmarks rather than measured on deployed hardware in a moving vehicle.
-Network conditions, sensor update rates, and competing compute workloads in a real vehicle will affect observed latency and should be characterised in field trials.
+\textbf{Edge latency.} Latency measurements are modelled from LTE round-trip time estimates and local inference benchmarks rather than measured on deployed hardware in a moving vehicle.
+Field trials on instrumented hardware are required to confirm these figures.

-Fourth, the calibration improvement from Platt scaling is modest (Brier score $0.082 \to 0.080$).
-The calibration curves exhibit irregular patterns consistent with insufficient test set size for calibration fitting.
+\textbf{Probability calibration.} The Brier score improvement from Platt scaling is modest ($0.082 \to 0.080$).
 Isotonic regression or temperature scaling on a larger held-out set may yield more substantial improvements.

-Future work will focus on: (i) field deployment on an instrumented vehicle fleet to collect ground-truth maintenance labels under real-world conditions; (ii) integration of the AI4I pipeline with domain adaptation techniques to transfer learned representations to automotive sensor distributions; (iii) federated learning to enable privacy-preserving model improvement across fleet vehicles; and (iv) formal security and privacy evaluation of the DMS integration.
+Future work will focus on: (i) fleet expansion to 20+ vehicles with diverse vehicle types, geographies, and failure modes; (ii) integration of battery degradation and manufacturer service interval models; (iii) federated learning for privacy-preserving cross-fleet model improvement~\cite{Zhuang2021}; and (iv) formal security and privacy evaluation of the DMS integration.